dhsorens/rholang/docs/rholangtut.md

 Receiving messages over a channel is done using the `for` construct:

-    for( x1 <- channel1, ..., xn <- channeln) {
+    for( x1 <- channel1, ..., xn <- channeln ){
     ...
     }

 ### Processes
-In Rholang everything is a process.
-Values like strings, booleans or numbers are also processes.
-The processes can be aggregated using the operator '|'.
-Below are a few examples:
+In Rholang everything is derived from a *process*.
+Values like strings, booleans or numbers are simply processes.
+The processes can be aggregated using the *par* operator '|'.
+Below are a few examples of processes:

     1
     true
     1 + 1
     new myName in {...}
-    someName ! ("hello")
+    someName!("hello")
-    for( x <- someChannel) { ... }
+    for( x <- someChan ){ ... }
     p | q

 ### Primitive values
-Rholang currently supports integers, strings, booleans, tuples, lists, sets and maps.
+Rholang currently supports integers, strings, booleans, tuples, lists, sets, maps, URIs, and tuples.

 ### Expressions
 Expressions are special because they are evaluated before sending the result to a channel.